 The Greeks called this ancient herb oros ganos, meaning “joy of the mountain,” and legend has it that Aphrodite created the sweet, spicy scent of its leaves as a symbol of happiness.
 A sun-loving genus hailing from the Mediterranean, Origanums display small, tubular, whorled flowers often arranged in showy overlapping bracts, and prefer well drained soil.

 Size: 15" – 18" high x 15" wide.
-Zone 5/6.

-Registration Form to receive news of updates to the web site and availability of new plants, to give us your feedback, and to be on the mailing list to receive future printed catalogs.
+Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.